NHMDenmark/DigitalCollections/MeiliSearch explore/readMe.md

 ## installation of MeiliSearch

 I used Docker to install into my Linux laptop.
+Be mindful that you are downloading the latest version and change the version number accordingly.

 ``` docker pull getmeili/meilisearch:v0.27.1```